Master of Arts in Geography (MA)

 Dempsey, Jessica (wrestle with the theoretical and historical-geographical complexities of environmental politics as it shapes and is shaped by the entanglement of state, economy, science, and culture)

-Donner, Simon (Climate change science, Climate policy, Science communication, Coastal Ecosystems)
+Donner, Simon (Climate Changes and Impacts, Prediction and Climatic Modeling, Marine Environment, Climate change science, Climate policy, Science communication, Coastal Ecosystems)

 Eaton, Brett (Rivers and climate change, fish habitat, disturbances)